Geology of Somalia

-Stratigraphy & geologic history
+Stratigraphy and geologic history

 The oldest rock units in Somalia date back over 700 million years to the Proterozoic, forming the crystalline basement rock of northern Somalia.
 Many rock units date to the Mesozoic and the current Cenozoic eons.

 Proterozoic

 Northern Somalia preserves the best examples of Proterozoic rocks.
 As basement rocks, they form a composite terrane, with younger rocks in the east and older rocks in the west.
 The older rocks pre-date the Pan-African orogeny and were affected by both igneous and metamorphic activity 840, 800 to 760 and 720 million years ago.